donhinkelman/moodle-block_sharing_cart/README.md

 Sharing Cart
 ============

-**Sharing cart basket icon now visible by default**  To drag item directly into your sharing cart, change the settings.
+**Sharing cart basket icon now visible by default since 4.1, release 3 2023.09.20**  To drag item directly into your sharing cart, change the settings.
 The old way of clicking the basket icon is now default. - Users who have already upgraded to 4.0, release 1 will need to manually change it back to the old way in settings.

-Version 4.1, release 3 - 2023.09.20
+Version 4.3, release 1 - 2023.11.01

 The "master" branch requires Moodle 3.11.4 or newer.